Buy Curious

 • Studios and smaller one or two bedrooms are usually the easiest to rent out

-• Avoid co-op buildings if your goal is to rent the unit out for the long term
+• Avoid co-op buildings if your goal is to rent the apartment out for the long term

-• Buying with all cash will maximize the return on your investment
+• If you can swing buying all cash you will maximize the return on your investment

 image